writethedocs/www/docs/slack.rst

 - **No Black Sheep** - There may be tools that you don't like.
 There is a good chance there is someone in the room who either helped create or likes to use that tool.
 Don't make them feel bad, they are likely just in a different context.
 - **Let Me Google That For You (LMGTFY)** - If people ask questions that are simple to answer on Google, still answer them nicely.
 - **Question Policing** - Some people might ask incomplete questions that are hard to answer.
 Ask follow up questions and act in good faith to help them solve their issues.
-- **Technology Pissing Contests** - We don't care if your tool is faster or better in some metric.
+- **Technology Competitions** - We don't care if your tool is faster or better in some metric.
 We care about creating great documentation for our users.

 Reporting Issues
 ~~~~~~~~~~~~~~~~